 It may also be possible to sue the particular factory workers, cooks, and waiters whose actions caused the foodstuffs to become contaminated.
 But the companies they work for have much deeper pockets.
 So they can offer a much larger settlement.

-When people are poisoned by their food due to negligence, Nevada state law allows them to collect the full amount of their damages.
-This holds true even if an immune condition or age caused them to become sicker than the average person.
+When you are poisoned by your food due to negligence, Nevada state law allows you to collect the full amount of your damages.
+This holds true even if an immune condition or age caused you to become sicker than the average person.

 Personal injury attorneys would fight for a settlement that covers all of the following compensatory damages:

-- Doctor’s bills (including medications to treat the food poisoning),
+- Medical bills (including medications to treat the food poisoning),

-- Lost wages (while the plaintiff was too ill to work),
+- Lost wages (while you were too ill to work),

 - Pain and suffering, and/or